Eseohe281/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-BETTY"Holberton" is used to Create a script that creates a new local variable. export HOLBERTON="Betty" is used to Create a script that creates a new global variable echo $(($TRUEKNOWLEDGE+128)) is used to Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+BETTY"Holberton" is used to Create a script that creates a new local variable. export HOLBERTON="Betty" is used to Create a script that creates a new global variable echo $(($TRUEKNOWLEDGE+128)) is used to Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. echo $((POWER/DIVIDE)) is used to Write a script that prints the result of POWER divided by DIVIDE, followed by a new line